CURTIS POOLE AWARD (NZ ONLY)

 This award has been established by the NZIPP in conjunction with Janay’s husband Mark, and her family, to honour Janay.

 Finalists are determined based on the top three highest-scoring newborn entries in any of the main categories, excluding the Student Category.
-The entry that judges deem to best represent the criteria is the award winner.
+The entry that judges deem to best represent the profession of newborn photography is the award winner.

 Once a decision has been reached it is final.